envygeeks/jekyll-docker/README.md

 ***If you do not provide a command then it will default to booting `jekyll s` for you***

-## I would like to get a Gem included by default:

-We only allow Jekyll gems by default, but you can fork our image and edit copy/usr/share/jekyll/gems and add your Gem and just hit script/build and it will do the rest for you.

 ## Contributing

 Please do not edit the Dockerfile unless there is good reason to do so...